mark-watson/PythonAIBook/manuscript/LLM_3_public_apis.md

 print(json.dumps(result, indent=2))
 ```

-The output is identical to the Gemini version — a clean JSON object with the extracted fields.
+The output is identical to the Gemini version: a clean JSON object with the extracted fields.
 The JSON cleanup logic (stripping markdown code fences) is the same because all LLMs tend to wrap code blocks in backticks.

 ## Practical Considerations